krzemienski/awesome-from-stars/README.md

 * [GhostWriters/DockSTARTer](https://github.com/GhostWriters/DockSTARTer): DockSTARTer helps you get started with running apps in Docker.
 * [DockStation/dockstation](https://github.com/DockStation/dockstation): DockStation is developer-centric application to managing projects based on Docker.
 Instead of lots of CLI commands you can monitor, configure, and manage services and containers using just a GUI.
 * [jklukas/docs-on-gh-pages](https://github.com/jklukas/docs-on-gh-pages): Sample of deploying docs to gh-pages branch in CI
+* [arc53/DocsGPT](https://github.com/arc53/DocsGPT): GPT-powered chat for documentation, chat with your documents
 * [thlorenz/doctoc](https://github.com/thlorenz/doctoc): 📜 Generates table of contents for markdown files inside local git repository.
 Links are compatible with anchors generated by github or other sites.
 * [sillsdev/docu-notion](https://github.com/sillsdev/docu-notion): Download Notion pages as markdown and image files, preserving hierarchy and enabling workflow properties.
 Works with Docusaurus.
 * [skanehira/docui](https://github.com/skanehira/docui): TUI Client for Docker